New AML Laws Coming to Real Estate

 If you have any questions, please feel free to contact our team.

-If you would like to read about the upcoming legislation changes, you can read all about it on the AUSTRAC website at AUSTRAC Reforms
+If you would like to read more about the upcoming legislation changes, further information is available on the AUSTRAC website https://www.austrac.gov.au/amlctf-reform-webpage-home-everything-reform